restackio/examples-python/agent_telephony/twilio/readme.md

-wip# Restack AI - Agent with Telephony - Twilio
+# Restack AI - Agent with telephony - Twilio

 Build an AI agent that do an outbound call with Twilio and can interact with in realtime with voice.